Biography of the Director

 To mark its 25th anniversary, Mark and his team at HARI opened a new division dedicated to the long-term study of the health of reptiles and small animals with a strong focus on exploring new alternatives for dealing with common health concerns that the veterinarian community sees with species found in captivity.

-Mark has also been deeply involved in supporting the avian community, providing personal as well as Hagen funding to a variety of organizations, including The World Parrot Trust, Loro Parque Foundation, and Parrots International.
+Mark has also been deeply involved in supporting the avian community, providing personal as well as Hagen funding to a variety of organizations, including the Loro Parque Foundation, The ARA Project, the Belize Bird Rescue and Parrots International.
 He also coordinates Tropican food donations to parrot shelters around the world.

 With conservation being one of his main passions, Mark travels widely around the world to directly experience birds in their natural habitat to ascertain ways of improving preservation.
 He has personally seen over 50 parrot species where they occur on most continents.